BASIC-DNA-ASSEMBLY/DNA-BOT/README.md

 # dnabot

-dnabot contains files and the dnabot package enabling DNA assembly using BASIC on the OpenTrons (DNA-BOT).
+files and software enabling DNA assembly using BASIC on the OpenTrons (DNA-BOT).

 ## Getting Started

+Users looking to implement the DNA-BOT workflow are encouraged to consult the [instructions](docs/DNA-BOT_instructions_v1.0.0.pdf).
+If you are looking to contribute to this project, please raise an issue or pull request.
+Otherwise, feel free to reach out to [hainesm6](https://github.com/hainesm6).

 ### Prerequisites